|

 2016-06-28

-【Aiden in English】 I remember the exact project of making paper for people in the first grade.
-It was a hard project, but we had buddies or older kids to help us.
-The objective was to build teamwork among the younger kids, but for most, all it proved was frustration.
-Obviously, no one threw a temper tantrum, luckily.
+I remember the exact project of making paper for people in the first grade.
+It was a complex project, but we had buddies or older kids to help us.
+The objective was to build teamwork among the younger kids, but for most, it proved frustrating.
+No one threw a temper tantrum, luckily.
 With a few grinding teeth and banging of hands, the entire class got through it without having a single crying student.
-We |
+We were proud of o |

 |